Questionable Publishers, Journals or Conferences

 - Publishers or agencies that use e-mail SPAM malpractices, who solicit articles from researchers through practices that exploit the pressure on researchers to publish

-- Hijacker Journals / legitimate contents hijacking
+- Hijacker Journals / legitimate content hijacking

 - Lack of peer-review quality standards